-To set out the duty to safeguard and promote the welfare of children, young people and adults at the Liskeard Public Hall and parks and how this will be implemented by Liskeard Town Council in the discharge of its duties.
+To set out the duty to safeguard and promote the welfare of children, young people and adults at the Liskeard Public Hall, Foresters Hall, and all parks and properties and how this will be implemented by Liskeard Town Council in the discharge of its duties.
 This is a joint policy as there are similarities in many of the actions needed to safeguard children and young people and to safeguard adults.
 However, the Council recognises that there are also some distinct differences between these groups and these are reflected in this document and the relevant supporting policies and guidance.